pestrela/music/traktor/README.md

 * **#0: File operations:** [As explained above](#why-i-manage-music-using-os-folders-only) I continuously search files, change the filenames and move the files around left and right.
 * **#1: Traktor Repair:** When I first open Traktor, it automatically [repairs its own database](#why-is-traktor-my-software-of-choice-a-database-repair-mass-relocate).
 For this I just run a mass-relocate on my whole music root folder, which refinds all moved and renames files in a single go.
 * **#2: Update collection:** The second step is just to import the whole music root folder into Traktor.
 As this skips previous files, in practice it only imports the New files.
 The last step is to delete the remaining missing files (that are really deleted - otherwise they would been found on step #1)
 * **#3: Duplicate Cues**: For the rare cases that a file is in multiple sub-genres, I just copy them physically in different folders.
+I have 10% of duplicated files.
 Then I run a [python script](tools_traktor/traktor_clone_cues.py) to automatically duplicate the CUEs for these files.
 This tool is similar to [the traktor Librarian](http://www.flowrl.com/librarian).
 * **#4: Dj Converter:** I use the [DJ Data Converter](#which-dj-converters-avoid-the-26ms-shift-issue) to generate the rekordbox.xml file without the [26ms shift problem](#what-is-the-26ms-shift-issue-when-converting-cuesloops-between-softwares).
 * **#5: Rekordbox Import:** On rekordox first I delete all missing files, then import the whole collection "as-is", and then update the collection with the XML file that came from the (repaired) Traktor collection.
 These steps are fully automatic and it ensures the Rekordbox collection matches the Traktor collection.
 * **#6: Rekordbox Search:** I only use rekordbox for video gigs.
 There I use the explorer node to see my files, and search for files in the whole collection.
 For the rare case I need to search inside a "playlist", I use a real File Explorer window in parallel when needed (because rekordbox [still lacks a search box in OS-folders](#why-is-traktor-my-software-of-choice-b-os-search-no-playlists))